 New York, USA

-Cabrera joined CNN in 2013 as a correspondent based in Denver, where she was part of the team that revealed systemic failures in reporting, investigating and tracking alleged sexual abuse at elderly living facilities.
-She covered the unrest in Ferguson, Missouri, following the shooting of Michael Brown and reported on the marijuana legalization movement.
-Her pesticide investigation resulted in the recall of thousands of pot products in Colorado.
+Cabrera joined CNN as a correspondent in 2013, based in Denver.
+More recently she was part of the CNN Investigative team that revealed systemic failures in reporting, investigating and tracking alleged sexual abuse at elderly living facilities.
+She covered the unrest in Ferguson, Mo. following the shooting of Michael Brown.
+Cabrera landed exclusive interviews with the St. Louis County Prosecuting Attorney while the grand jury was hearing the case and the Police Chief following his long-awaited public apology.
+She also did extensive enterprise reporting on the marijuana legalization movement, and her pot pesticide investigation resulted in the recall of thousands of pot products in Colorado.

-From January 2005 to July 2009, Cabrera was an anchor and reporter at NBC and FOX affiliates in Spokane, Washington.
-She began her broadcasting career as an intern for Denver's CBS affiliate KCNC-TV and KMGH-TV.
+From 2005 to 2009, Cabrera was an anchor and reporter at NBC affiliate KHQ-TV and FOX affiliate KAYU-TV in Spokane, Washington.
+Cabrera began her broadcasting career as an intern for Denver's CBS affiliate KCNC-TV and KMGH-TV.

 In 2019 Cabrera was awarded with the National Hispanic Media Coalition Impact Award.
 Previously she has served on the Board of Directors of Mi Casa Resource Center and on the board of the American Cancer Society.

 Cabrera is a graduate of the Edward R. Murrow College of Communication at Washington State University.
 As a distinguished alumnae, she is a member of the Murrow Professional Advisory Board and in 2019 was honored as an inductee into the Murrow Hall of Achievement.